technomancy/robert-hooke/README.md

     [robert/hooke "1.0.0"]

-If you wish to make your project extensible using Robert Hooke, make some clear conventions as to namespaces that will get loaded automatically at startup so people wishing to extend your functionality may place calls to add-hook there.
+If you would like to make your software extensible using Hooke, all you need to do is provide a convention for namespaces that will get loaded on startup.
+Then users can place files that call add-hook under a specific namespace prefix (my.program.hooks.*) which they can rely on getting loaded at startup.

 ## Usage